When thinking of a new website project, do these sentences describe how you feel?

 This may not always be possible.
 You are still responsible for the completed work.
 Address circumstances like this in a contract.

-I will admit to not using a contract in a few cases where the size and scope of a project were small, and I knew the businessperson well.
+I will admit to not using a contract in a few cases when I first started consulting, the size and scope of a project were small, and I knew the businessperson well.